basho/basho_docs/source/languages/en/riakcs/references/apis/storage/s3/RiakCS-PUT-Object-Copy.md

 <div class="note">
 <div class="title">Note</div>
 PUT Object (Copy) is currently only supported when the source and destination object are the same.
 This can be used as a mechanism to update the user-defined metadata of an object.
-In order to modify user-defined metadata, all user configured metadata must be included – even if you are only modifying one of the attributes.
+In order to modify user-defined metadata, all user configured metadata must be included, even if you are only modifying one of the attributes.
 </div>
 {{/1.5.0-}}